apache/gravitino/docs/trino-connector/catalog-iceberg.md

 allowing null values, and adding comments.
 However, it does not support advanced features like partitioning, sorting, and distribution.

+The Gravitino connector does not support `CREATE TABLE AS SELECT`.

 ## Alter table

 Support for the following alter table operations: